enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 12 - ANOVA models.md

 What is the condition to be able to find a contrast vector?
 	If it can be express as a LC of the rows of X
+	Can we obtain it, by combining the --> of X?
 In this big matrix there are many Beta estiamteives that measure different interactions.
-But if qwe wanna find th ediffernece betqeen A1 and A2 in general,, we have to combine the different rowns of the design matrix to correct the main efect of A (look again)
+But if  we wanna find th ediffernece betqeen A1 and A2 in general,, we have to combine the different rowns of the design matrix to correct the main efect of A (look again)

+In SPM, what happen if the contrast vector isn't estimable?
 	If it's not estimable, there'd be a grey box. at the level of the column

 The Dmatrix are often overparameterize bc they don't have full ranks, bc we can predict a colum with the param of others.
 In this case we can't inverse the matrix, and can't apply the formula tu find the exact B-estimates.
 We can use the pseudoinverse, but the model wont be uniquely estimated.